Advice, guidance and templates

 Before the enactment of the Criminal Justice and Public Order Act 1994 (CJPOA), local authorities had a statutory duty to provide caravan sites for Gypsies and Travellers under the Caravan Sites Act 1968.
 However, the CJPOA removed that duty and gave local authorities and the police powers to evict Gypsies and Travellers from unauthorised sites.
 The current policy towards Gypsies and Travellers caravan sites is found in the Circular 1/94 Gypsy Sites and Planning (Circular 1/94), which favours private over public site provision.
 Gypsies and Travellers have been encouraged to purchase land themselves and apply to legitimise their own sites through the planning system.

-This toolkit focusses specifically on unauthorised encampments.
+This toolkit focuses specifically on unauthorised encampments.
 For information on the other types of developments listed above please visit our Gypsy and Traveller Development Plan Document (DPD)

 “It is often impossible to predict just where and when an unauthorised encampment will occur.
 However, a purely reactive response to encampments as they arise is likely to be both inefficient and ineffective”